SkelleyBelly/carbonite/content/blog/next- child-components-static-props/index.md

 #### Conclusion:

 With this solution you can see that the limitation of not being able to run `getStaticProps` on child components isn’t really a blocker.
-By double rendering the component during static build you can gather the required data for the child components within your top level `getStaticProps` which can then be passed down to your child components.
+By double rendering the component during static build, you can gather the data required for the child components within your top level `getStaticProps`.
+This data can then be passed down and access by any of your child component via use of the context.

 As the adoption of Next.js static websites grows I can see this being a very useful pattern in various use cases.
 I hope this article helps but also feel free to reach out to [me](mailto:samuel.hopkins@and.digital) if you have any queries.